MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-feature-flag-dotnet-background-service.md

     using Microsoft.FeatureManagement;
     ```

-1. Connect to App Configuration using Microsoft Entra ID (recommended) or a connection string, add a call to the `UseFeatureFlags` method inside the `AddAzureAppConfiguration` call, and register feature management services.
+1. Add a call to the `UseFeatureFlags` method inside the `AddAzureAppConfiguration` call and register feature management services.

     ### [Microsoft Entra ID (recommended)](#tab/entra-id)